shashnavad/wine-quality-mlops/README.md

 ## Usage

-1. Test and create the pipeline:
+1. 1.
+Start the pipeline with specific model selections:
 ```bash
 python scripts/run_pipeline.py --rf-n-estimators 150 --rf-max-depth 10 --data-path ./data/winequality-red.csv
 ```
+   2. Or run with default settings (all models):

 2. Monitor the pipeline in Kubeflow dashboard